General Characteristics & Facts

 Read our Animals Encyclopedia with Complete Facts

-2. Size: Swordfish are one of the largest bony fish species.
-They can grow to impressive sizes, with males typically being smaller than females.
-The average size of an adult swordfish is around 6 to 11 feet (1.8 to 3.4 meters) in length, although they can reach lengths of up to 14 feet (4.3 meters).
+Size: The average size of an adult swordfish is around 6 to 11 feet (1.8 to 3.4 meters) in length.
+Although they can reach lengths of up to 14 feet (4.3 meters).

-4. Bill: The most distinctive feature of swordfish is their long, flat bill, or rostrum, which is longer in females compared to males.
+Bill: The most distinctive feature of swordfish is their long, flat bill, or rostrum, which is longer in females compared to males.
 The bill can make up about one-third of their total body length.
-It is sharp and resembles a sword, hence the name “swordfish.”
-The bill is used as a powerful weapon for slashing and stunning prey, making them more vulnerable and easier to capture.
+It is sharp and resembles a sword, hence the name swordfish.

-5. Coloration: Swordfish have a unique coloration.
+Coloration: They have a unique coloration.
 The upper part of their body is a dark bluish-black or brownish-black color, which helps them blend into the darker depths of the ocean.
 The lower part of their body is lighter, often a silver-white color.

-6. Fins and Tail: Swordfish have a large dorsal fin, which runs along their back, and pectoral fins located on either side of their body.
+Fins and Tail: Swordfish have a large dorsal fin, which runs along their back, and pectoral fins located on either side of their body.
 These fins help them maneuver and maintain stability while swimming.
-Their tail fin, or caudal fin, is crescent-shaped and provides powerful propulsion for fast swimming.

 Continue To Explore All Animals That Start With S